danwos/danwos.github.io/docs/posts/2021/process_documents.rst

 activities
 ~~~~~~~~~~
-And final here are our activities, which are needed to finish the above workflow.
+And finally here are our activities, which are needed to finish the above workflow.

 .. act:: Get documentation
    :id: ACT_002